-The FOV of the AR HMD's onboard camera is greater than the display's FOV, which means that the fiducial marker does not need to be within the display's FOV to be tracked.
-However, several participants found themselves attempting to keep the entire camera rig within the display's FOV, leading to stretching the arm straight out and resulting in greater fatigue and slowness during acquisition.
-It is possible that future AR HMDs with larger FOVs will mitigate this issue; however, a more limited AR overlay that is local only to the region immediately surrounding the rig's camera may also solve this issue.
+The AR HMD's onboard camera has a wider FOV than the display, so the fiducial marker does not need to be within the display's FOV to be tracked.
+However, we noted several participants attempt to keep the entire camera rig within the display's FOV, leading to stretching the arm straight out and resulting in greater fatigue and slowness during acquisition.
+Future AR HMDs with larger FOVs may mitigate this issue; however, a more limited AR overlay that is local only to the region immediately surrounding the rig's camera may help avoid this issue.